Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 watering lawn

-Although bermuda grass tolerates stress from heat, it grows best when watered at least once a week.
+Although Bermuda grass tolerates stress from heat, it grows best when watered at least once a week.

 Step 3: Fertilize Your Lawn in March and August